ELJoOker2004/genshin-remove-banner/README.md

 <h1 align="center">genshin remove banner</h1>

-simple app to remove the banner in kebabi cheat for genshin impact
+simple app to remove the banner in kebabi for genshin impact

 <!-- PLEASE ADD THIS OMG -->
 move app and all files with it (if exist) to the same injector folder and just run the app as admin and it will do the rest for you